For Comments and/or Suggestions, Please contact Site Owner at: admin@detroittransithistory.info

 |

-The DSR's Fourteenth Street line—which
+The Fourteenth Street line — which was

-would be roughly equivalent to combining
+roughly equivalent to combining today's

-today's Linwood line with the 14th Street
+Linwood line with the 14th Street portion

-out along the rails of both the Grand River
+required pulling-out along the rails of both

-and Oakman car lines until connecting the
+the Grand River and Oakman lines until

-route at Ewald Circle and Livernois.
-Later,
+reaching the route at Ewald Circle and

-when the Oakman line was discontinued in
+Livernois.
+Later, when the Oakman line

-access from Coolidge was cut–off and the
+was cut-off and the Fourteenth car

-Fourteenth car line was transferred to the
+line was transferred to the Woodward

-Woodward Carhouse in Highland Park.
+Carhouse in Highland Park.
+This again

-line operating out of the Coolidge location.
+operating out of the Coolidge location.

 bus operation, which had been expanding